tg222eu/OpnSenseProxy/README.md

 If blacklisted website dont get the message "Access Denied" but instead "This site can’t be reached" the NAT port forwarding might not be set up correctly.

+If you get for example NET::ERR_CERT_AUTHORITY_INVALID certificate error, and DNS error on random non-existing webpages then the proxy might not redirect traffic.
+Check firewall rules is redirected to correct proxy ports